2025 - 2026 Work Plan

 Each team will decide its practice schedule.
 Practices are expected to be held at least weekly through the end of the competition season in February 2025.
 Teams may schedule additional practices at any time at the discretion of the team coach and parents.

-The competition season for teams qualifying for the State Championships will be extended to March 2025; and into May for those teams qualifying for the World Championships in Dallas.
+The competition season for teams qualifying for the State Championships will be extended to March 2025; and into May for those teams qualifying for the World Championships.

 Students will receive instructions on planning, designing, building, programming, testing, operating, and documenting robots.